 Get everyone on the same page

-Communicate with your team members frequently to make sure they’re always aware of their progress.
-Keep an eye out for any early warning signs that something might not be going as planned, and try to predict future issues that may arise or cause problems.
+Communicate with your team members frequently to ensure they’re always aware of their progress.
+Keep an eye out for any early warning signs that something might not go as planned, and try to predict future issues that may arise or cause problems.

 Set clear boundaries regarding what’s acceptable to change during the life cycle.
-That way, you can efficiently address situations when someone wants to make an adjustment to the project midway through.
+That way, you can efficiently address situations when someone wants to adjust the project midway through.

-Try to anticipate these kinds of requests before getting too far into the project to minimize the impact on other tasks or people within the company.
+Try to anticipate these requests before getting too far into the project to minimize the impact on other tasks or people within the company.

 Always acknowledge positive contributions

 Recognize everyone who’s done well and try to find ways that they might be able to improve upon what they’ve already accomplished.
-This will keep them feeling engaged and confident about continuing their excellent work moving forward.
+This will keep them engaged and confident about continuing their excellent work.

 Shine the spotlight

-If someone does something amazing, consider sending out an email or hosting a small party to recognize them publicly for all of their hard work!
+If someone does something unique, consider emailing or hosting a small party to recognize them publicly for their hard work!
 People love being appreciated for their successes, and doing so will encourage them to keep succeeding in the future.

 Make it a group effort

-Collaborative projects or those with cross-functional teams can be even more successful if you encourage people to work together and reward the entire group as a whole.
+Collaborative projects or those with cross-functional teams can be even more successful if you encourage people to work together and reward the entire group.